Owen-C137/Raptor-Panel/.github/instructions/addon_creations.instructions.md

 # 🛠️ **PTERODACTYL ADDON DEVELOPMENT GUIDELINES**

+IMPORTANT: we have set up a repo you can use this to push changes when i ask to:

+# 1. Stage all changes
+git add .

+# 2. Commit them with a message
+git commit -m "Describe what you changed here"

+# 3. Push to GitHub
+git push origin main

+give a short description on whats changed where it says: Describe what you changed here

 *Comprehensive instructions for creating and maintaining self-contained Pterodactyl Panel addons*

 THIS IS OUR PLAN / ROADMAP UPDATED_SHOP_ROADMAP_2025.md ALWAYS KEEP THIS UPDATED AND NEVER CREATE A FRESH ONE.